 Brighton is famous for its beach, which is just 10 minutes' walk from the train station and lined with cafes, bars and restaurants.
 Brighton Pier not only provides visitors with an unmistakable landmark to help them find their way around, but also entices passers by with a rollercoaster, big wheel, arcade games and of course, fish and chips.

 Spend your afternoon among the quirky shops and pubs of The Lanes (described by some as a real life Diagon Alley!) and wait until the very last train back to London if you want to experience Brighton's famously lively nightlife.

 Board the train at London King's Cross to reach Cambridge in as little as 50 minutes.
 If you're staying a little further east, the National Express rail service from London Liverpool Street will take around 1 hour 20 minutes.

-The town is known for its impressive historic architecture and acclaimed university - if you've never been before, the MP3 Walking Tour of Cambridge will help you familiarise yourself with the area and discover the major landmarks.
+The town is known for its impressive historic architecture and acclaimed university - if you've never been before, why not take a bus tour to familiarise yourself with the area and discover the major landmarks.

 Any trip to Cambridge has to include a voyage on the famous river punts, and don't worry if you're not much of a punter yourself - chauffeured punts are available too!